Jackpot (game show): Cancellation

 In reaction to the show's slumping ratings, Bolen decided to revamp Jackpot by making use of a "focus group", a then-new audience analysis technique.
 Edwards stated that Bolen's group participants expressed a strong dislike for the show's foundational riddle format.
 Bolen accepted this judgment and gave Stewart an ultimatum – replace the riddles with a straightforward question-answer format or be canceled.
 In addition, Edwards was told to not question this decision or he would be replaced.

 This was one of several changes instituted beginning on June 30, 1975.
-On July 7, the show moved back one half-hour, but the new time slot brought much stronger competition in the form of Search for Tomorrow on CBS and ABC's All My Children, the latter already a big hit with younger audiences.
-The show was further hampered by a five-minute news program airing at 12:55, forcing it to also shrink to 25 minutes.
+On July 7, the show moved back one half-hour, but the new time slot brought much stronger competition in the form of soap operas Search for Tomorrow on CBS and ABC's All My Children, the latter already a big hit with younger audiences.
+The show was further hampered by a five-minute newscast airing at 12:55, forcing it to also shrink to 25 minutes.

-The combination of strong competition and the forced change in format led to the end of Jackpot after a 21-month run on September 26, 1975.
+The combination of strong competition and the forced change in format led to the end of Jackpot after a twenty-one-month run on September 26, 1975.
 NBC's replacement, Three for the Money, did even worse, running only nine weeks.
 Jackpots cancellation also marked the first time in NBC daytime history that no games originated from Rockefeller Center (with all other game shows taping at NBC's West Coast studios in Burbank, California instead).
 Only one other NBC game show afterward, the Stewart-packaged Shoot for the Stars (which was also hosted by Edwards), was taped in New York.
-In fact, the only other NBC daytime show to tape at Rockefeller Center for the remainder of the 1970s was the serial The Doctors.
+In fact, the only other NBC daytime show to tape at Rockefeller Center for the remainder of the 1970s was the soap opera The Doctors.
 (Another World and Somerset recorded at off-site studios in Brooklyn.)

-The series marked Don Pardo's final appearance as a regular game show announcer, having done games since the pioneering Winner Take All in 1952 (also the first network TV game hosted by Bill Cullen and the first TV series by Goodson-Todman).
-On October 11, 1975 – fifteen days after Jackpot!s demise – Pardo emerged on NBC's new weekly comedy-variety series Saturday Night Live.
+The series marked Don Pardo's final appearance as a regular game show announcer, having done games since Winner Take All in 1952 (also the first network television game hosted by Bill Cullen and the first television series by Goodson-Todman).
+On October 11, 1975 – fifteen days after Jackpot!s demise – Pardo emerged on NBC's new weekly comedy-variety series NBC's Saturday Night.
 With the exception of one season for the latter show, he was the announcer for the series until his death in 2014.
 Pardo also did not appear on another game show until November 1988, when he was the announcer of the nighttime syndicated version of Wheel of Fortune for two weeks of episodes at New York's Radio City Music Hall.